tud-amr/website/_people/ahmad-gazar.md

 ---

 <!-- Here add your interests or small paragraph.
 Keep it brief -->
-Interested in problems that fall into the category of trajectory optimization, adaptive control/reinforcement learning and optimal decision-making under uncertainty for autonomous robots.
+Trajectory optimization, adaptive control/reinforcement learning and optimal decision-making under uncertainty for autonomous robots.